ioannis-0/Guitar-Amplifier/README.md

-Image of on the testing of the PCB:
+Image of the testing of the PCB: